The History of the Rugby Philharmonic Choir.

 In 1967, the choir’s 100th anniversary, they performed Brahms “Requiem”, conducted by Marcus Beresford, featuring Angela Youngman as soprano soloist.

 The choir’s repertoire is drawn from a wide range of musical genre.
-We perform both Sacred and Secular choral works through to Opera, Musical Theatre to name but some.
-Rehearsals are joyous, hard working occasions where our increasing number of members continue to ensure that the “Phil” moves forward into the 21st century.
-Thus keeping its long traditions alive and intact for future generations of musicians.
+We perform both Sacred and Secular choral works through to Opera and Musical Theatre.
+Rehearsals are joyous, hard working occasions where our increasing number of members continue to ensure that the “Phil” moves forward, keeping its long traditions alive and intact for future generations of musicians.